ldtteam/vanilla-tools/ABOUT.md

-# About SuperTools
+# About Vanilla+ Tools
-SuperTools is a vanilla flavored tool mod
+Vanilla+ Tools is a vanilla flavored tool mod.
+It adds hammers and shovels that break blocks in a 3x3 area.